AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 * [[!DNL LiveRamp] [!DNL RampIDs]](https://liveramp.com/identity-resolution): For retargeting logged-in users and for measurement using [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md). [!DNL RampIDs] are available for users in North America, Australia, and New Zealand.

-  For [!DNL RampIDs], you must deploy an ID-specific JavaScript tag on your webpages.<!-- add tag info somewhere -->

-  In addition, measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
+  Measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
+In addition, you must deploy a second JavaScript tag for [!DNL RampIDs] on your webpages to match onsite events to ad impressions.
+Contact your Adobe Account Team to get the tag and instructions for where to implement it.<!-- add tag info somewhere; also clarify if the second JS tag has anything to do with Analytics or if all users need it for RampIDs -->

 * [[!DNL Unified ID 2.0 (UID2.0)] IDs](https://unifiedid.com): For retargeting logged-in users. [!DNL UID2 IDs] aren't available for users in the European Economic Area and some additional countries.
 See the [list of prohibited countries](/help/policies/universal-id-policy.md#prohibited-countries-uid2).